 Enrollment in the Health Home Program is voluntary.
 You do not have to enroll in a Health Home Program, if you do not want to.
 Once you have decided to enroll, you may choose to dis-enroll at any time.

 Once you are enrolled in a Health Home, your Care Manager can:

 - Work with you to set up a care plan and appointments with your doctor or a specialist for you, and work with your providers to make sure you get the care you need

 - Connect you to other community programs that will support and assist you

-- Help you understand your chronic health conditions and give you information to help manage problems like diabetes, asthma, or high blood pressure
+- Help you understand your chronic health conditions and give you information to help manage problems like diabetes, asthma, high blood pressure, etc.

 - Assist you with housing applications, legal resources, transportation, or other issues